-POTASSIUM is an electrolyte which means it holds an electric charge, required for cells to function normally.
+An electrolyte (which means it holds an electric charge), is required for cells to function normally.
 Potassium, along with sodium, helps regulate the amount of water in your body’s cells, so a lack of potassium in the diet can lead to dry skin and other skin disorders.

 Dietary sources: bananas, oranges, milk, bran, kiwi fruit, Lima beans and lentils.